deephdc/DEEP-OC-image-classification-tf/README.md

 [![Build Status](https://jenkins.indigo-datacloud.eu:8080/buildStatus/icon?job=Pipeline-as-code/DEEP-OC-org/DEEP-OC-image-classification-tf/master)](https://jenkins.indigo-datacloud.eu:8080/job/Pipeline-as-code/job/DEEP-OC-org/job/DEEP-OC-image-classification-tf/job/master)

 This is a container that will run the DEEP as a Service API component.
-From the DEEPaas API the user can chosse the model to train or to predict, together with the basic input parameters
+From the DEEPaas API the user can choose the model to train or to predict, together with the basic input parameters.

-# Running the container
+# Run the container

 ## Directly from Docker Hub